Anytus: Career

 Little is known of Anytus’ activities during his adult years – just a few incidents in which he was involved.

 He was appointed to the post of general (strategos) in late years of the Peloponnesian War.
-In 409/8 he was assigned the task of taking a fleet of ships to defend the outpost of Pylos in the western Peloponnese.
-Athens had captured this rocky crag in 425 and staffed it with runaway helots who harassed the Spartans in the region in the following years.
-Is the spring and summer of 409 it was under attack by the Spartans, and the Athenians sought to bolster its defenses with the force led by Anytus.
+In 409/8 BC, he was assigned the task of taking a fleet of ships to defend the outpost of Pylos in the western Peloponnese.
+Athens had captured this rocky crag in 425 BC and staffed it with runaway helots who harassed the Spartans in the region in the following years.
+In the spring and summer of 409 BC, it was under attack by the Spartans, and the Athenians sought to bolster its defenses with the force led by Anytus.
 He failed to complete the mission because storms at sea prevented his sailing around the southern reaches of the Peloponnese.
 When he returned to Athens he was prosecuted for treason, something frequently done to generals who failed to complete the tasks assigned to them.
 In this case, he was acquitted on the charge, allegedly because he bribed the jury – the first person to have done so.
-(This was not easy to do, given that Athenian juries numbered between 200 and 2000 men.)
+(This was not easy to do, given that Athenian juries numbered between 200 and 2,000 men.)